BRST Noether Theorem and Corner Charge Bracket: Symplectic structure

 and the boundary conditions \eqref{bc_antighosts} to obtain

 The same reasoning applies to the corner term $d i_\xi C_\C$ of \eqref{computation_I_V_I_V_o}.

 Gathering everything, we find

 for the bracket defined by \eqref{charge_bracket_local}.
-One must appreciate that this bracket is constructed out of the gauge dependent local symplectic two-form $\tilde{\o}$ and leads, for any gauge fixing functional~$\Ps$, to a centerless representation of the asymptotic symmetry algebra~\eqref{faithful_rep}.
+One must appreciate that this bracket is constructed out of the gauge dependent symplectic two-form $\tilde{\O}$ and leads, for any gauge fixing functional~$\Ps$, to a faithful representation of the asymptotic symmetry algebra~\eqref{asg_structure}.
 This is a major result of this paper.

-The last property to check is the invariance of \eqref{faithful_rep} under boundary shifts $L' = L + d l$.
+The last property to check is the invariance of \eqref{faithful_rep} under boundary shifts $L'=L+dl$.
 The gauge dependent part of $\tilde{\o}$ is invariant under this shift but the classical quantities transform as

 By using these relations, one can check that